JubothoRepositories/TechnicalTest/ReadMe.md

  - Each component tested in the unit tests is tested in total isolation of the other components, and this is the prime goal of the unit test as methodology
- - To achive isolation a mocking framework (Moq) is used.
+ - To achieve isolation a mocking framework (Moq) is used.
 As discussed, Moq rulez.
  - The integration tests are the examples from the assignment.
 They show the integration and communication between all (two) components in the application - the store and the basket calculator service
  - Invalid states of the entities (Catalog and Category) are tested as well.
 For example you should not be able to have 100% discount, or -1% discount, or quantity of -1, and so on   (**Warning!** Old joke ahead! - A QA engineer walks into a bar.
 Orders a beer.
 Orders 0 beers.
 Orders 99999999999 beers.
 Orders a lizard.
 Orders -1 beers.
 Orders a ueicbksjdhd. )